manahelhehe/sem_project_focp/INTEGRATION_GUIDE.md

 This is how the integration was done for a C++ Backend with a Node.js Frontend (HTML/CSS/JS) running on Electron.
 Integration for this purpose can be done through two ways:
 1. Introducing a HTTP Server between both the ends.
-2. Introducing C++ as a child process within Electron using IPC (Inter Process Communication Handlers)
+2. Introducing C++ as a child process within Electron using IPC (Inter Process Communication Handlers) - went for this.
 ---

-## Backend Adjustments (v nice code, v minimal errors):
+## Backend Adjustments (amazing code, minimal adjustments required):
 Changed constructor in member.h, in member.cpp, removed default value of borrowedBookID in function definition so its only there in the header, changed addMember parameters to pass by value and in displayBorrowedBook function, changed borrowedBookID to int type

 ## Steps / Time taken